 Big Bend National Park is located about 560 miles from Houston, so this is one of the longer Texas road trips.
 The views are worth the miles.

-TravelingMom insider tip: Big Bend National Park offers several hiking trails suitable for young kids and older kids alike.
+TravelingMom Tip: Big Bend National Park offers several hiking trails suitable for young kids and older kids alike.
 You don’t have to rule out this natural jewel if you have little ones.
-I also recommend you check out nearby Big Bend Ranch State Park.
-This is run by Texas Parks and Wildlife and not the National Parks Service and it’s another option for outdoor adventure.
+I also recommend checking out nearby Big Bend Ranch State Park.
+This is run by Texas Parks and Wildlife and not the National Park Service and it’s another option for outdoor adventure.